The police stopped and then released me after finding evidence of a crime. What does that mean?

 Stopped and Then Released by the Police

 It is a common misunderstanding that the police will arrest someone whenever they encounter them committing a crime.
 This false impression comes from television and movies.
 In many cases, police do not make arrests for many reasons, and charges come later through a “complaint and warrant.”
-If you are wondering, “Why did the police stop and then release me?” the following information will be helpful to you.
+If you are wondering, “Why the police stopped and then released me?” the following information will be helpful to you.

 Some of the most common reasons police may choose to charge someone with a complaint and warrant, as opposed to an arrest or ticket, are: